-- 1.16 The Licensing Authority acknowledges that it is the view of the Government that the use of licensed premises by children should be encouraged where appropriate.
-Therefore, this Policy seeks to rebalance and diversify licensed premises away from those premises concentrating solely or largely on the sale of alcohol, to premises that provide a range of offerings to encourage a wide variety of users. - 1.17 The Licensing Authority is committed to protecting children from harm.
-The Council recognises that the misuse of alcohol often contributes to the parental neglect of children and domestic abuse and violence within families and is a key factor in the criminal and sexual exploitation of children. - 1.18 The Council seeks to proactively work through the Licensing Enforcement Group and Pubwatch to share intelligence and encourages premises to do all they can to ensure that they and their staff recognise the 9 September 2020 signs of child exploitations and provide intelligence for the appropriate authorities about concerns, including perpetrators who may be operating in their areas.
+- 1.16 Where practicable and advantageous, the Licensing Authority will encourage rebalancing and diversification of licensed premises away from those premises concentrating solely or largely on the sale of alcohol, to premises that provide a range of offerings to encourage a wide variety of users including of activities outside of the licensing framework of the 2003 Act.. - 1.17 The Licensing Authority is committed to protecting children from harm.
+The Council recognises that the misuse of alcohol often contributes to the parental neglect of children and domestic abuse and violence within families and is a key factor in the criminal and sexual exploitation of children. - 1.18 The Council seeks to proactively work through the Council's Corporate Licensing Enforcement Group, its partner agencies (including the Police) and organisations such as Pubwatch to share intelligence and encourages managers of premises to do all they can to ensure that they and their staff recognise the 9-September 2020 signs of child exploitation and provide intelligence for the appropriate authorities about concerns, including perpetrators who may be operating in their areas.